 Cloud Storage is unified object storage that is appropriate for all data generated or consumed throughout the rendering pipeline.
 Because it’s part of Google Cloud, Cloud Storage can take advantage of the security features of Google Cloud, such as access control, IAM, and encryption.

-When the location that you create a bucket in is a region, the data within the bucket is accessible to project members globally, yet the data is stored within a specific data center.
-From a performance point of view, it’s best to keep storage and compute in the same region for better throughput and lower latency.
+When the location that you create a bucket in is a region, the data within the bucket is accessible globally to principals with the appropriate permissions, yet the data is stored within a specific data center.
+From a performance point of view, it's best to keep storage and compute in the same region for better throughput and lower latency.

 Data on Cloud Storage is available globally, so you can share data with another facility in another part of the world without requiring replication.
 This might incur additional egress charges.
 Because this data is globally accessible, it is essential that you manage your VM scopes, users, and access keys appropriately to avoid data escaping your rendering pipeline.